-In 1978, the Nobel Prize was awarded to Peter Mitchell for one of the most important discoveries in nutritional science.
-The reason for this award was stated, among other things: "Q10 is an indispensable factor for the release of energy from nutrients in the mitochondria, the power plants of the body's cells."
+In 1978, Peter Mitchell was awarded the Nobel Prize for one of the most important discoveries in nutritional science.
+The justification for this award stated: u.a.: “Q10 is an indispensable factor for the release of energy from nutrients in the mitochondria, the powerhouses of the body's cells”

-- It is an amino acid derivative (dipeptide) of phenylalanine and tyrosine.
+- It is an amino acid derivative (dipeptide) made up of phenylalanine and tyrosine.

-- Ring-shaped compounds (in quinone structure) made of carbon, hydrogen and oxygen atoms (can absorb and release electrons)
+- Ring-shaped compounds (in quinone structure) made of carbon, hydrogen and oxygen atoms (can accept and release electrons)

-- Belongs to the group of so-called ubiquinones; these are ubiquitous in nature (“ubi” = everywhere) in all living cells
+- Belongs to the group of so-called ubiquinones; these occur ubiquitously in nature ("ubi" = everywhere) in all living cells.

 - Q10 is a redox system – the reduced and oxidized forms are converted into each other: